History of slavery: Early events

 Historians are undecided if the legal practice of slavery began in the colony because at least some of them had the status of indentured servant.
 Alden T. Vaughn says most agree that both black slaves and indentured servants existed by 1640.

 Only a small fraction of the enslaved Africans brought to the New World came to British North America, perhaps as little as 5% of the total.
-The vast majority of enslaved people were sent to the Caribbean sugar colonies, Brazil, or Spanish America.
+The vast majority of slaves were sent to the Caribbean sugar colonies, Brazil, or Spanish America.

 By the 1680s, with the consolidation of England's Royal African Company, enslaved Africans were arriving in English colonies in larger numbers, and the institution continued to be protected by the British government.
 Colonists now began purchasing slaves in larger numbers.